awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

 + As shown in the preceding example, enter the URL in a standalone player\.
 + Test the stream in your own player environment\.

-## Step 6: Send the Playback Request to AWS Elemental MediaTailor<a name="send-request-to-mediatailor"></a>
+## Step 6: Send the playback request to AWS Elemental MediaTailor<a name="send-request-to-mediatailor"></a>

 Configure the downstream player or CDN to send playback requests to the configuration's playback endpoint provided from AWS Elemental MediaTailor\.
-Any player\-defined dynamic variables that you used in the ADS request URL in [Step 3: Configure ADS Request URL and Query Parameters](#getting-started-configure-request) must be defined in the manifest request from the player\.
+Any player\-defined dynamic variables that you used in the ADS request URL in [Step 3: Configure ADS request URL and query parameters](#getting-started-configure-request) must be defined in the manifest request from the player\.

 **Example**
 Assume your template ADS URL is the following\.